Beware of unmarked spoilers!

 - Badass Baritone: He is voiced by Steve Blum, after all.

-- HeelFace Brainwashing: Provided you don't murder him, you can convince him to save any surviving crew by removing a neuromod and taking with it his memory of being ordered to wipe out the station.
+- HeelFace Brainwashing: Provided you don't murder him and Dr. Igwe is alive, you can convince him to save any surviving crew by removing a Neuromod and taking with it his memory of being ordered to wipe out the station.

 - Humans Are the Real Monsters: Manages to come off as far more contemptible and monstrous than the rampant alien threat loose on the station.
 The Typhon, being totally devoid of empathy, are as incapable of cruelty or malice as they are of pity or compassion.
 They kill and consume humans because it's part of their natural lifecycle.
 Dahl, meanwhile, murders people for money.